Visual Ethnography

 While sale day is more critical in practical terms to most breeders than the show, I have chosen to focus on the day of the show only.
 It is the more congenial of the two days and the day when exhibitors can enjoy the day out and take pride in preparing and showing off their beautifully turned out animals before the stress of the subsequent sale, where reputatations as well as profits will be at stake.

-The following images demonstrate my former participation in cattle sales.
+The following images demonstrate my former participation in cattle sales with our former herd, Dunsyre Beef Shorthorns..

 Advert in journal of the Beef Shorthorn Society 2023